 Anita is a certified Yoga teacher since 2012 and has been an apprentice for Mastery in Shamanism since 2014 with the Shamanic Yoga Institute.
 She is teaching Medicine Wheel in Nelson and Ucluelet, BC and she carries the Black Stone Mesa and White stone Global Mesa through Mastery courses at the Institute.

-I have been studying the relationship between teacher and student as long as I can remember.
-My adventures in academia lead me to complete a double Bachelor's in Arts and Education, and my personal love of the artistry of yoga guided me to travel and study with teachers from all walks of life.
-I have reverence for all of my teachers, but I am especially grateful to Christine Selda for her continued guidance on the Shamanic path.
-She inspires me to follow the tenets of service and devotion, and I find stewardship to the Earth and ceremony true practices of intimacy.
-I am honoured to assist again alongside her and be part of the ever-growing ayllu.
+I have been studying the relationship between teacher and student as long as I can remember, and at present this seems more pressing than ever.
+My adventures in academia led me to complete a double Bachelor's in Arts and Education, and my passion for philosophy, spirituality, social justice, and the arts guided me to travel and study with mentors from all walks of life.
+I have reverence for all of my teachers, but I am especially grateful to Christine Selda for continuing to be a source of immense support and inspiration as I continue to learn, unlearn, and respond to the shifting cultural context of yoga and shamanism.

 I am a Mama, Yoga Teacher, Teacher Trainer and Mentor for yoga teachers.